Gracekadiri/Optimizing-Hospital-Operations-A-Data-Analytics-Approach/README.md

-# Optimizing Hospital Operations: A Data Analytics Approach
+# Optimizing Hospital Operations: A Data Analytics Simulation for Systemwide Insight
 ## Introduction
-This project is carried out to simulate how hospitals in Nigeria can leverage data analytics to monitor and improve their operations.
-Using SQL, Power BI, and Python, the dashboard tracks key performance indicators (KPIs) across four main areas: hospital overview, patient flow, resource utilization, and financial performance.
-The data used is synthetic, generated to mimic real-world hospital scenarios.
+This end-to-end analytics project simulates hospital operations in a low-resource context, using synthetic data to model decisions around patient flow, resource strain, and financial performance.

+I used SQL, Power BI, and Python to track KPIs across admissions, staffing, equipment use, and payer models.
+The goal was to simulate what a real hospital analyst would do to support triage, burnout prevention, profitability, and care access — all in one dashboard.

+## Key Contributions:

+Built multi-layered dashboard with clinical, staffing, and financial indicators

+Surfaced bottlenecks in wait times, equipment use, and shift design

+Modeled cost-per-patient and payer mix to support revenue strategy

+Recommended changes to bed reallocation, preventive maintenance, and scheduling

+Translated data into 8 concrete operational decisions

 ## Table of Contents
 - Project Overview